khadra1/Project-3-Connectivity/README.md

 4. Finally actiivate teh virtual environment inside the directory for this project:
 `source env/bin/activate`

+OSx

+sudo easy_install pip

-Then downlaod the relevenant dependencies by using the command pip `freeze > requirements.txt` You can now run this project locally.
+Then download the relevenant dependencies by using the command pip `freeze > requirements.txt` You can now run this project locally.